Wilkon-Unternehmensgruppe/Hotel/CourtyardByMarriott-Wolfsburg/Daily2.md

 #### Note
 - Reciept of Service looks different form the Reciepts from Front Office *Terminal Standal in Front Office*
   - *For that Reason* On Micros we stable Reciepts from Service together and *right next to it* we staple Reciepts from Front Office together
+- **STORNO RECIEPTS** comes under Storno Slide in the black Accounting Folder
+- **In the Kellner Silde** there are also Reciepts that has to be sorted and worked on

 <a href="#top">Back to top</a>